ARM-software/armnn/src/backends/README.md

 The ```backend.cmake``` has three main purposes:

 1. It makes sure the artifact (a cmake OBJECT library) is linked into the ArmNN shared library by appending the name of the library to the ```armnnLibraries``` list.
-2. It makes sure that the subdirectory where backend sources reside gets included in the build.
+2. It makes sure that the subdirectory where backend sources reside gets included into the build.
-3. To include backend specific unit tests, the object library for the unit tests needs to be added to the ```armnnUnitTestLibraries``` list.
+3. To include backend-specific unit tests, the object library for the unit tests needs to be added to the ```armnnUnitTestLibraries``` list.

 Example ```backend.cmake``` file taken from [reference/backend.cmake](reference/backend.cmake):